MisterTigre/Project-INTERACT/documentation/public_api/story.md

-    "delay": "number", // The time in miliseconds to wait before doing the action "msg": "str", // The message to send the module (see module messages) "payload": "object", // The payload of the message (see module messages) "jumpOnIncorrect": "str" // The id of the event to jump to if the answer is incorrect }
+    "delay": "number", // The time in miliseconds to wait before doing the action "msg": "str", // The message to send the module (see module messages) "payload": "object", // The payload of the message (see module messages) "jumpOnIncorrect": "str", // The id of the event to jump to if the answer is incorrect "answerInstructions": "str", // An indication for the player on how to answer the challenge (ex: answer format, or "click on the map" ...)
+}
 ```